flass/pantagruel/README.md

                          Parameters values specified in this file will override other options.
                          Can also be combined alone with --refresh to update the software version used for an existing database.

-    --refresh         (no value) to use in combination with the -i option above to simply refresh the configuration file (e.g. after an update of the software) the program will simply re-run the `pantagruel [options] init` command that has been previously used to generate the config file; hence there is no need to repeat any other option.
+    --refresh          (no value) Use in combination with the -i option above to simply refresh the configuration file.
+                         (e.g. after an update of the software) the program will simply re-run the `pantagruel [options] init` command that has been previously used to generate the config file; hence there is no need to repeat any other option.
                          (even -d and - r options can be omitted if -i --refresh is used) Note that when options had quoted string arguments, unpredictable behaviour might occur;
                          please verify the outcome in the regenerated config file.

     -I|--iam           database creator identity (e-mail address is preferred)